 The Supreme Court of Appeals of West Virginia granted cert and examined the plaintiff's claim that Rule 2.4 is unconstitutional and violates FOIA.
 Rule 2.4 maintains confidential any "details of complaints filed or investigations conducted" until probable cause is found and a hearing or admonishment occurs at which time the information will be made public.
 W. Va.
 Ct.
 R. 2.4.
 Because the information sought was for ethical violations that had not resulted in a hearing or admonishment, the plaintiff was requesting confidential information.
 Id.
 In examining the plaintiff's second claim that Rule 2.4 is unconstitutional as overly broad and for violating FOIA, the Court compared this case to Charleston Gazette v.
-Smithers, 752 S.E.2d 603 (W. Va.
+Smithers, 752 S.E.Žd 603 (W. Va.
 2013).
 In Smithers, a FOIA request was made for records regarding internal reviews of complaints against police officers.
 Smithers, 752 S.E.2d at 608-09.
 In that case the court found that the records were not exempt.
 In Tarr, the court pointed out that in Smithers personal identifying information would be redacted from the FOIA documents, and information regarding ongoing investigation did not need to be released.
 The Court explained that "public disclosure of governmental records is not limitless."
 Because the requests were for information that was confidential and there was precedent for

 1 W. Va.
 Ct.
 R. 2.4 Confidentiality ("The details of complaints filed or investigations conducted by the Office of Disciplinary Counsel shall be confidential, except that when a complaint has been filed or an investigation has been initiated, the Office of Disciplinary Counsel may release information confirming or denying the existence of a complaint or investigation, explaining the procedural aspects of the complaint or investigation, or defending the right of the judge to a fair hearing.
-Prior to the release of information confirming or denying the existence of a complaint or confirming or denying the existence of a complaint or investigation, or defending the right of the judge to a fair hearing.
 Prior to the release of information confirming or denying the existence of a complaint or investigation, reasonable notice shall be provided to the judge.").